Charles Sturt Campus

 It comprises a $1,000 bursary and the waiving of the ABEN conference registration fee.
 The Scholarship was founded in 2015 to encourage critical approaches to business ethics at the ABEN annual meeting.

-Papers are expected to be 8-10,000 words including references, tables, and figures.
+Papers are expected to be 8, 000-10,000 words including references, tables, and figures.

-A decision on the award will be made by independent judges prior to the Annual conference 2025.
+A decision on the award will be made by independent judges prior to the Annual Conference 2025.

-If you would like to be considered for the scholarship, please indicate this when registering for the ABEN conference.
+If you would like to be considered for the scholarship, please indicate this when registering for the ABEN Conference.

 For more information about Jan Schapper, please click here